ZeravicaDjordje/Linkedin/Python/Linkedin/Linkedin/README.txt

 - You can make simple sql_lite database to keep track what connections you add or remove from database file.
 - There is also skrol file that allows you to sroll to bottom, top or any other position on page.
 For now this is it.
 I will certanly add more features in future.
-Files that make up API are.
+Files that make up Library are.
 1. linkedin.py
 2. tor_ip.py(optional)
 3. skrol.py